Preschool in Singapore

-A pre-school, also known as kindergarten or child care centres in Singapore, is an educational establishment or learning space offering early childhood education to children before they begin compulsory education at primary school.
-All Singapore Citizens born after 1 January 1996 and living in Singapore must attend a national primary school unless an exemption is granted.
+A preschool, also known as a kindergarten or child care centre in Singapore, is an educational establishment or learning space offering early childhood education to children before they begin compulsory education at primary school.
+All Singapore citizens born after 1 January 1996 and living in Singapore must attend a national primary school unless an exemption is granted.

-A preschool may be publicly or privately operated, and may be subsidized from public funds such as The Baby Bonus Fund.
+A preschool may be publicly or privately operated and may be subsidized by public funds, such as The Baby Bonus Fund.

 Regulated by ECDA

-All Pre-Schools in Singapore are required to obtain license under the Early Childhood Development Centres Act 2017.
+All Preschools in Singapore are required to obtain license under the Early Childhood Development Centres Act 2017.

 The Early Childhood Development Agency (ECDA), an autonomous agency jointly overseen by the Ministry of Education (MOE) and the Ministry of Social and Family Development (MSF), and hosted under the Ministry of Social and Family Development, serves as the regulatory and developmental authority for the early childhood sector in Singapore, overseeing key aspects of children's development below the age of 7, across both kindergartens and child care centres.

-Pre-School Subsidies
+Preschool Subsidies

 If a Child Care Centre is licensed by ECDA, or Kindergarten that is registered with ECDA/Committee for Private Education (CPE), it is considered as an Approved Institution (AI) under the Baby Bonus Scheme.

 List of AI can be found on Singapore government website.

 Singaporean with Child Development Account (CDA) set up will be able to use the First Step grant ($3,000) to pay for educational and healthcare expenses of all their children immediately.